tytydraco/yessleep/out/Yesterday.md

 It approached from a potted plant that was suddenly rotted to black tatters.
 It was a fake plant that should not decay like that, as though it had been brought to life, like Pinocchio become a real boy, just to murder it.

-The outline of that figure hurt my eyes like a bright, harsh beam, but like radiation not quite on the visible spectrum.
+The outline of that figure hurt my eyes like a bright, harsh beam, but like radiation barely on the visible spectrum.
 The sound of its voice ripped me a new eardrum, though it was little more than a whisper.

 “The same deal as before stands,” it said.
 “You can take her place.
 You can take her place and all this will end.”